mesaguy/ansible-prometheus/README.md

 Configure firewalld rules to permit server IPs defined in a 'prometheus_server_ips' array/list variable to connect to each of the client's exporters.
 Only enable this variable on servers that use firewalld, otherwise the task will fail:

     prometheus_manage_client_firewalld: true
+    # Optionally set:
+    prometheus_firewalld_zone: public

+If firewalld customization is required, one can add firewalld rules using a playbook as follows:

+    - name: Allow incoming prometheus server connections to node_exporter
+      become: true
+      firewalld:
+        immediate: true
+        port: 9100/tcp
+        permanent: true
+        source: "{{ item }}"
+        state: enabled
+        zone: public
+      with_items: "{{ prometheus_server_ips }}"
+      when: firewalld_enabled is defined and 'node_exporter' in prometheus_components

 Configure iptables rules to permit server IPs defined in a 'prometheus_server_ips' array/list variable to connect to each of the client's exporters.
 Only enable this variable on servers that use iptables, otherwise the task will fail: